Index

 Deaths

-The directly age standardised mortality rate for respiratory disease per 100,000 population (standardised to the European Standard Population) among those aged under 75 years in Hull is around twice that of England (103% higher than England) for 2017-19 for men and women combined.
+The directly age standardised mortality rate for respiratory disease per 100,000 population (standardised to the European Standard Population) among those aged under 75 years is 77% higher in Hull compared to England for 2021 for both men and women.

 Compared with benchmark